Government of Manouchehr Eghbal: Cabinet members

 The cabinet was consisted of the following members:

 Reshuffles

-Interior Minister Fatollah Jalali was replaced by an army general Nader Batmanghelidj in 1958.
+Interior Minister Fatollah Jalali was succeeded by an army general Nader Batmanghelidj in 1958.
 Batmanghelidj's term was very brief and ended in 1959 when Rahmat Allah Atabaki replaced him in the post.
 Agriculture Minister Hassan Akhavi was removed from office in 1959 due to his opposition to the land reform plans and was replaced by Jamshid Amouzegar in the post.
 Agha Khan Bakhtiar, labor minister, was replaced by Abdolreza Ansari who was in office until September 1960.